-If you suspect that you, a family member, or a friend has bipolar disorder, you should consult a mental health professional.
-This can be done through your family doctor, psychiatrist or the self-help and support groups listed on the back page can also be very helpful.
+If you suspect that you, a family member, or a friend has bipolar mood disorder, you should consult a mental health professional.
+This can be done through your family doctor or a psychiatrist.

-If you are not happy with your doctor or therapist, do not be afraid to speak up or seek a second opinion.
-Many people go through more than one mental health professional before developing a comfortable partnership.
+Do not be afraid to speak up or seek a second opinion.
+Many people consult more than one mental health professional before developing a comfortable partnership.

-The outlook for people with bipolar disorder today is optimistic.
-Many new and promising treatments are being developed and with the right treatment, most should be able to lead full and productive lives
+The outlook for people with bipolar mood disorder is very optimistic.
+Many new and promising treatments are being developed and with the right treatment, most people should be able to lead full and productive lives.

-How is Bipolar Disorder diagnosed?
+How is bipolar mood disorder diagnosed?

-Obtaining a thorough present and past history is key to the diagnosis of bipolar disorder.
-While the patient is usually the main source of information, contributions from family members and other involved persons can be helpful.
-The diagnosis may be missed if the patient presents for treatment during a depressive episode, unless care is taken to uncover a history of prior manic or hypomanic episodes.
-Since some of the symptoms of severe mania and schizophrenia may be similar, distinguishing the two may be difficult, unless a detailed history is obtained of the entire clinical course of the illness.
-While there are not laboratory tests that diagnose bipolar disorders, certain tests may be helpful in excluding medical disorders that can mimic mania or depression.
+Obtaining a thorough present and past history is key to the diagnosis of bipolar mood disorder.
+While the mental healthcare user is usually the main source of information, contributions from family members and other involved persons can be helpful.
+The diagnosis may be missed if the mental healthcare user presents for treatment during a depressive episode, unless care is taken to uncover a history of prior manic or hypomanic episodes.

+Since some of the symptoms of severe mania and schizophrenia may be similar, distinguishing between the two may be difficult, unless a detailed history is obtained of the entire clinical course of the illness.
+While there are no laboratory tests that diagnose bipolar mood disorders, certain tests may be helpful in excluding medical disorders that can mimic mania or depression.

-How often should I talk with my doctor?
+How often should I see my doctor?

-During acute mania or depression, most people talk with their doctor at least once a week, or even daily, to monitor symptoms, medication doses an side effects.
+During acute mania or depression, most people talk with their doctor at least once a week, or even daily to monitor symptoms, medication doses and side-effects.
 As you recover, contact becomes less frequent.
 Once you are well, you might see your doctor for a quick review every few months.
-Regardless of scheduled appointments or blood tests, call your doctor if you have:
+Regardless of scheduled appointments, call your doctor if you have:

-- Suicidal or violent feelings.

-- Changes in mood, sleep, or energy.

-- Changes in medication side effects.

-- A need to use over-the-counter medications such as cold medicine or pain medicine.

-- Acute general medical illness or a need for surgery, extensive dental care, or changes in other medicines you take.
+- suicidal or violent feelings; - changes in your mood, sleep patterns, or energy levels; - changes in medication side-effects; - a need to use over-the-counter medications such as cold medicine or pain medicine; - acute general medical illness or a need for surgery, extensive dental care, or changes in other medicines you take.